For Prospective Students

 Questions and Answers about Biology at Beloit College

-Q: Should I come to Beloit College to study Biology?
+Should I come to Beloit College to study biology?

 YES, if you are interested in learning about biology at a college that emphasizes investigative learning, small classes, and professors interested in working with you in small groups.
 At Beloit College, you will learn ABOUT biology and how to DO biology.

-The Biology Department offers 5 different introductory courses for students interested in Biology.
+The Biology Department offers multiple introductory courses for students interested in Biology.
 Students can choose to begin their study of Biology with

 - BIOL 111: Zoology